A Quick-Start Guide for New Preppers Who Want to be Ready RIGHT NOW

 My very favorite brand of emergency food is Legacy Foods.
 Legacy has standard buckets of survival food, fruits and vegetables, dairy products, and protein.
 The quality is very good and the meals are tasty when prepared.

-Build a pantry.
+- Build a pantry.
+This is the best and least expensive way to build a pantry of familiar foods your family already enjoys.
 Make a list of what you need to feed your family for a month without a trip to the store, and without reliance on long cooking times.
 (This rules out beans and rice for most people.)
 Learn more about building a pantry that will see you through a variety of emergencies (including personal financial crises) in my book, The Pantry Primer: A Prepper’s Guide to Whole Food on a Half Price Budget.
+Also, check out The Prepper’s Book of Lists, a PDF guide you can print off and write on.

 If you live in a cold climate, winter weather during a power outage can be a life-threatening emergency.
 It’s vital to have the ability to stay warm if the power goes out.
 Most central heating systems require electricity to run the fan or motors.
 Here are some options for secondary heat sources if you generally rely on your central heating system.